Invariant Representation Learning for Infant Pose Estimation with Small Data: SyRIP: Synthetic/Real Infant Pose Dataset for Pose Data Augmentation

 \parskip=0pt During synthesizing, we manually filter out the unnatural/invalid generated infant bodies and add random noise term into augmented pose data to further increase its variance.
 We visualize the pose distribution of the SyRIP synthetic subset, in \figref{Distri}(c), to make sure that the poses in our synthetic dataset has enough variations.

 Finally, a new infant pose dataset, synthetic and real infant pose (SyRIP), is built up including both real and synthetic images that display infants in various positions, and utilize it to train pose estimation models with our proposed FiDIP method.
-Our process includes a training part consists of 200 real and 1000 synthetic infant images, and a test part with 500 real infant images, all with fully annotated 2D body joints.
+Our process includes a training part consists of 200 real and 1000 synthetic infant images, and a test part with 500 real infant images, all with fully 2D body joints annotated efficiently by utilizing an AI-human co-labeling toolbox (AH-CoLT) \cite{huang2019ah} which is our previous work.
 Infants in these images have many different poses, like crawling, lying, sitting, and so on.
 The pose distributions of MINI-RGBD, SyRIP real part and SyRIP synthetic part are shown in \figref{Distri}, in which SyRIP dataset shows noticeably more pose variations compared the existing infant pose dataset, MINI-RGBD. \SynPipeline